 Dr. Joseph S. Brosnan began his tenure as the 12th president of Delaware Valley College in August 2007.
 He arrived after serving 12 years as vice president for strategic planning and external affairs at Teachers College, Columbia University.
 His work at DelVal has focused on using the strategic planning process to transform virtually all aspects of the College.

 At the heart of the work, which uses faculty and staff to manage a wide assortment of projects, is academics.
 Dr. Brosnan is overseeing an effort to expand graduate programs and attain university status.
-Under his leadership, Delaware Valley College has restructured into four schools – the Schools of Agriculture and Environmental Sciences; Life and Physical Sciences; Business and Humanities; and Graduate, Professional and Entrepreneurial Studies.
+Under his leadership, Delaware Valley College has restructured into four schools – the Schools of Agriculture and Environmental Sciences; Life and Physical Sciences; Business and Humanities; and School of Graduate and Professional Studies.

 The College has developed a more robust experiential learning program, which is designed to prepare all undergraduate students to solve problems, connecting classroom knowledge with real-world experience.
 DelVal is one of the few colleges in the country that requires an experiential learning component, individualized to each student’s major.
 Our students are building their careers from day one, creating professional portfolios reflecting experiences such as internships, study abroad, research and civic engagement.
 These experiences make our students more marketable for post-graduation opportunities.